Chandragupta Maurya established the Mauryan Empire in 321 B.C

 These soldiers and officials were paid in cash.

 The mainstay of the economy in this period was agriculture.

 The Mauryan state founded new agricultural settlements to bring virgin land under cultivation.

 People from overpopulated areas and prisoners of war were brought to these new settlements to work on the fields.

 These villages belonged to the king and were looked after by government officials called sitadhyaksha or superintendent of agriculture.

 The importance of irrigation was fully realized and peasants had to pay more tax on irrigated land.

 The bali or land tax was the main item of revenue, levied at the rate of one-sixth of the produce.

-Peasants had to pay many other taxes like pindakara, hiranya, bhaga, bhoga etc.
+Peasants also had to pay other taxes like pindakara, hiranya, bhaga, bhoga etc.

 Trade and urban economy received great impetus under the Mauryas and influenced almost all parts of the empire.

 The main centers of textile manufacturing were Varanasi, Mathura, Bengal, Gandhara, and Ujjain.

 Mining and metallurgy were another important economic activity.

 Trade was conducted through land and river routes.

 Patliputra was also connected through various trade routes with all parts of the subcontinent.

 The main center of trade in the northwest was Taxila, which was further connected with central Asian markets.

 Tamralipti (Tamluk in West Bengal) in the east and Broach in the west were important seaports.

 Craft activities were also a major source of revenue for the state.

 Artisans living in towns had to pay taxes either in cash or kind or work free for the king.

 Traders and artisans were organized in associations called srenis or guilds.

 The Mauryas were responsible for the introduction of iron on a large scale in different parts of the subcontinent.

 They maintained a monopoly overproduction of iron, which was in great demand by the army, industry, and agriculture.
 It was done through the official called loha-adyaksha.